 - If you find a tick on your pet, yourself, someone else, or anywhere outside, Alberta Health asks you to submit it for testing as part of a tick surveillance program.
 The directions given for safely removing a tick are for both animals and humans and are available by clicking "More Tick Info from Alberta Health" below.

-- The summary of the Alberta Health 2018 tick surveillance states that 15% of blacklegged (Ixodes) ticks in Alberta tested positive for Borrelia burgdorferi (the bacterium that causes Lyme disease.)
+- The summary of the Alberta Health 2020 surveillance report states that 15% of blacklegged (Ixodes) ticks in Alberta tested positive for Borrelia burgdorferi (the bacterium that causes Lyme disease.)

 - Centers for Disease Control and Prevention, reports that “Ticks not known to transmit Lyme disease include Lone star ticks (Amblyomma americanum), the American dog tick (Dermacentor variabilis), the Rocky Mountain wood tick (Dermacentor andersoni), and the brown dog tick (Rhipicephalus sanguineus)”.